rashidisayev/visa-termin-master/README.md

 This script is not mine i just modified it's notification part i simply change it to telegram chanel
 It is modified for Kyiv located embassy
+PS: i didn't fix an issue with auto booking so just change to correct CURL and it will work for you as well

 # visa-appointment-helper